 - if the dinghy is damaged on return to port, the Charteree shall charge the previously authorised amount.
 Please note that there may be a deductible

 The amount of the deposit depends on the type of dinghy rented, and can range from 300 euro to 10,000 euro.
 In any case, this information is always clearly stated on the contract.

 2. Renting a rubber boat: what to check before departure

 Anyone who has never been in an inflatable boat thinks that the boat is unsinkable, indestructible and can reach even the lowest depths.
 This is true, but not for beginners.

-Even though the dinghy doesn't have a bulb and doesn't go as deep as a sailboat, it still has parts that are permanently underwater and these are:
+Even if the dinghy does not have a bulb and does not go as deep as a sailboat, it still has parts that are perpetually underwater and these are: